 Answering the questions of “who did what, when, and where” is made simple with a Session Monitoring tool.
 Privileged session management enables complete oversight of activity on all IT systems.
 Monitor all actions taken down to key commands and mouse clicks to alert and terminate suspicious activity, and unalterable audit logs facilitate easy incident review and training.

 Conveniently, these tools are all available in one, comprehensive PAM solution.

 PAM Protects Privileged Accounts

-PAM – privileged access management – protects and defends your organizational assets from insider threat or external hack.
-Privileged accounts are management, monitored, and protected from one centralized tool for enhanced security, more efficient processes, and reinforced compliance with cybersecurity regulations.
+PAM – privileged access management – protects and defends your organizational assets from insider threats or external hacks.
+Privileged accounts are managed, monitored, and protected from one centralized tool for enhanced security, more efficient processes, and reinforced compliance with cybersecurity regulations.

 In short, PAM protects your “house” from a break-in by protecting all entries and all the keys.
 And in the event that your valuables are missing, you can easily trace the intruder to recover what is yours.

 Do you want to learn more?
 Contact our team of experts today!